matthewhanson/presentations/2019/foss4g-open-keynote.md

 - GIPS - Geospatial Image Processing System

 Notes:
+- hduring this time worked a lot with open data
+- started contributing to GeoNode to manage some of our data
-- data management
+- set about to tackle problems in data management and pre-processing
-- Making it easier to download open data and create Analysis Ready Data
+- Worked toward making it easier to download open data and create Analysis Ready Data
   - surface reflectance, and cloud-masked products
+  - that could be turned into time series
 - L8/L7/L5 and S2 not available as SR
+- created new OS proects gippy and gips
+   - automate and scale up processing large amounts of data on our servers
 - toward the end of my time at this company...

 ----